-You can visit the island of Delos on a day trip from Naxos.
-The treacherous seas and the rocky boat ride that you need to endure to reach Delos only adds to the air of mystery that enshrouds the island.
+You can visit the island of Delos on a day trip from Naxos, Mykonos or Santorini.
+The treacherous seas and the rocky boat ride that you need to endure to reach Delos only add to the air of mystery that enshrouds the island.

 The ruins at Delos are well-preserved.
-Stroll down collonaded walkways as the Ancient Greeks would have done years ago, and marvel at what remains of crumbling old temples.
+Stroll down colonnaded walkways as the Ancient Greeks would have done years ago, and marvel at what remains of crumbling old temples.

 Temple of Olympian Zeus, Athens